maratbn/microwizard/README.md

 2. When a new service is launched the Microwizard performs a checkout against the specified Git commit.
 3. The checked out code is moved into a directory specifically for that commit.
 4. Microwizard then launches a container and mounts the source code as a volume on the container.
-5. The container starts and runs some initialization logic (see docker/images/lobsters-popularity/init directory).
+5. The container starts and runs the init() function in your services mw.sh
-6. The container then starts the service process.
+6. The container starts and runs the run() function in your services mw.sh
 7. Sherlock and Watson are automatically installed on the container so when the service starts it automatically registers with the Datawire directory.

 # Implementing Custom Microservices #